rapexa/weathever/README.md

 # weather

-This advance project is done for school teaching classes as a project series.
+This advance project is done for flask teaching classes as a project series.

 ## Todolist :
 - [x] start project